 - Despite repeatedly being told not to, many people reuse passwords across accounts, including across personal and work accounts.

-- Despite repeatedly being told to do so, many people don’t enable multi-factor authentication (2FA) wherever it’s supported.
+- Despite repeatedly being told to do so, many people don’t enable Multi-Factor Authentication (MFA) wherever it’s supported.

 Keep Your Passwords Close; Keep Your Master Passwords Closer